 There has been a lot of reporting lately on what the legal standard is for sexual harassment claims in New York in light of the recent allegations of three women against Governor Andrew Cuomo.

-Matt Miller and James O’Connor clarify the current state of New York law in this area.
+Matt Miller clarifies the current state of New York law in this area.

 There are two primary laws at play here.
 At the federal level it is Title VII of the Civil Rights Act of 1964 (“Title VII”).
 At the state level, it is the New York State Human Rights Law (“HRL”).
 Both laws protect employees from sexual harassment, among other things.
 Of course, sexual harassment can take many forms, including conduct such as offensive jokes, slurs, epithets or name calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, unwanted advances, and interference with an employee’s ability to do his or her job.